| VIS(1) | General Commands Manual | VIS(1) |

 interactive variant of the structural regular expression

-based command language of sam
+based command language of sam.

 In normal mode all selections are non-anchored and reduced to a single character.

-uses an undo tree to keep track of
+vis uses an undo tree to keep track of

 text revisions.
-The u
+The u (undo) and

-⟩ (redo) commands can be used to
+⟨C-r⟩ (redo) commands can be used to

-traverse the tree along the main branch. g+
+traverse the tree along the main branch. g+ and

-traverse the history in chronological order.
+g- traverse the history in chronological order.
 The

-and :later
+:earlier and :later commands

 provide means to restore the text to an arbitrary state.